 (3) Physician Qualifications.

-(a) To be eligible to participate in a collaborative drug therapy management agreement, a physician must possess an active license to practice medicine issued by the board, and must be actively engaged in the clinical practice of medicine and the provision of patient care in the particular field of medicine in which the collaborative drug therapy management is to take place.
+(a) To be eligible to participate in a collaborative drug therapy management agreement, a physician must possess an active license to practice medicine issued by the Board, and must be actively engaged in the clinical practice of medicine and the provision of patient care in the particular field of medicine in which the collaborative drug therapy management is to take place.

 (b) The physician is the supervisor in the CDTM agreement and retains the ultimate responsibility for the care of the patient.
 In a community pharmacy setting, a physician should enter into only as many CDTM agreements setting as he or she can reasonably and safely supervise at one time.